podocarp/goscript/README.md

 Only a few builtin functions are available.

-Those that work similar to golang:
+Those that work:
 - append
 - len

-Those with differences:
-- make – currently does not accept any capacity arguments.
-This means you can only write `make([]float64)`.
+- make

 ## Missing features